wein.plus

 Borie-Manoux

-This important French wine trading company was shaped by two families, the Borie family and the Castéja family.
-It was founded in Pauillac in 1870 by Pierre Borie in Pauillac under the name of "Négociant Borie".
-The sons Eugène Borie (1862-1911) and Emile Borie (1865-1911) continued the wine trade, but in 1901 they started to produce wine from their own vineyards.
-Eugène's sons Francis (1890-1953) and Marcel Borie (1892-1958) renamed the company "Eugène Borie Frères".
+The French wine trading company was characterised by two families, the Borie family and the Castéja family.
+It was founded in 1870 in Pauillac by Pierre Borie in Pauillac under the name "Négociant Borie".
+His sons Eugène Borie (1862-1911) and Emile Borie (1865-1940) continued the wine trade, but then began to produce wine from their own vineyards in 1901.
+Eugène's sons Francis (1890-1953) and Marcel Borie (1892-1961) renamed the company "Eugène Borie Frères".
 In 1932, the brothers bought the then undivided Château Batailley.
 The brothers then decided to separate in 1939.
+The Castéja family owns 100% of the shares in the company, which is one of the largest and most important in the Bordeaux and international wine trade.

 Voices of our members